anjjriit/view-maker/README.md

 **ViewMaker** is for use with the Laravel PHP framework (5.2 and up) Artisan command line tool.

-ViewMaker adds 10 new artisan commands, providing ready-made templates for CRUD generation, Views and Datagrids, with ajax-powered search, column sorts and pagination.
+ViewMaker adds 12 new artisan commands, providing ready-made templates for CRUD generation, Views and Datagrids, with ajax-powered search, column sorts and pagination, and chart.js charts.
 You can create and test a foundation of code with crud and views in under a minute.

 Help **[Support ViewMaker](#support-viewmaker)**.